underground-software/singularity/README.md

  - You will need to install some host packages needed by the testing script: flake8, shellcheck, jq, and curl.
 On fedora these packages can be obtained by running `sudo dnf install -y flake8 shellcheck jq curl`.

- - Now you can run `./test.sh && echo 'tests passed'`.
+ - Now you can run `./test.sh`.
 If you followed the directions, the tests should pass.

  - You will not be able to access the services using a normal web browser or email client without one more step as the services listening on unix sockets instead of TCP ports.